-This compilation was edited by Sébastien Duyck, with contributions from Kim Gottschalk.
-We would also like to thank Jay Gillieatt, Hindou Oumarou Ibrahim, Lakpa Nuri Sherpa, and Stanley Kimaren Riamit for their insights, comments, and contributions.
+This compilation was edited by Sébastien Duyck, with contributions from Kim Gottschalk, and was updated to reflect the outcome of the Katowice Climate Conference (COP-24).
+We would also like to thank Jay Gillieatt, Jolein Holtz, Hindou Oumarou Ibrahim, Lakpa Nuri Sherpa, and Stanley Kimaren Riamit for their insights, comments, and contributions.